-Once the danger has passed, ideally, your parasympathetic nervous system engages, signaling your rest-and-digest response.
+Once the danger has passed, ideally, your parasympathetic nervous system engages, signalling your rest-and-digest response.
 Your cortisol levels drop, and your body resumes a relaxed state allowing you to feel calm again.

-Chronic stress is characterized by prolonged activation of your HPA axis and continual high levels of cortisol.
+Chronic stress is characterised by prolonged activation of your HPA axis and continual high levels of cortisol.
 Long-term elevated levels of cortisol can have a damaging effect on our mind and body.

 Cognitive Impact of Chronic stress

 Structure, function, and even the size of your brain is impacted by chronic stress.
-It can lead to increased neuron activity in the amygdala (fear center) or decreased neuron activity in the hippocampus (learning, memory, stress management center.)
-Synaptic connections may be impaired, the prefrontal cortex (concentration, decision-making center) may shrink, and neurogenesis, your brain cell creation process, is reduced.
+It can lead to increased neuron activity in the amygdala (fear centre) or decreased neuron activity in the hippocampus (learning, memory, stress management centre.)
+Synaptic connections may be impaired, the prefrontal cortex (concentration, decision-making centre) may shrink, and neurogenesis, your brain cell creation process, is reduced.

-Equip yourself with the tools to build stress resilience.
-Identify the symptoms of stress so you can gain an all-encompassing view and recognize your triggers such as:
+Equip yourself with the tools to build resilience.
+Learn to recognise the symptoms of stress so you can gain an all-encompassing view and identify your triggers such as: